mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

 - Running :ref:`algm-ExtractFFTSpectrum` with only a real input, no longer produces a blank output at the end of the workspace.
 - :ref:`algm-ExtractFFTSpectrum` now gives the correct units.
 - Error values no longer tend to zero, after multiple instances of :ref:`Rebin2D <algm-Rebin2D>` on the same workspace.
+- LoadRaw no longer tries to load non-existent log files that were listed in the alternate data stream.

 Deprecations
 ------------